-First big rains bring limited relief to Jordan dams
+First big rains bring some relief to Jordan's dams, on the verge of drying out

 The first major rains started to fill dams in Jordan with around 1 million cubic metres of water, the Jordanian Ministry of Water and Irrigation announced on Sunday.